angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 ### About

 This is my personalized version of the Catppucin aesthetic for [Oh My Posh](https://github.com/JanDeDobbeleer/oh-my-posh) (OMP), tailored specifically for Windows Powershell.
-Using the look and palette from the official [Catppucin theme](https://github.com/JanDeDobbeleer/oh-my-posh/blob/main/themes/catppuccin.omp.json), I customized the blocks to be more succinct while also providing more detail.
+Using the look and palette from the official [Catppucin theme](https://github.com/JanDeDobbeleer/oh-my-posh/blob/main/themes/catppuccin.omp.json), I customized the segments to be more succinct while also providing more detail.
+I am still new to json files and Oh My Posh, so I will be iterating over the design as I continue to learn.
+The aesthetic should remain the same, however!

 ![Example-1](Screenshots/Example-1.png)